 For history buffs and also for a more sober moment, Chicago has a Vietnam Veterans Memorial on the Riverwalk.
 Here, you will find a black granite slab bearing the names of those killed.

 Chicago’s Navy Pier has been a landmark destination for locals and tourists alike.
-It recently celebrated its 100th anniversary in 2016 and has continuously been reinventing itself year after year, adding more and more attractions and things to do, so that visitors can always find something new each time they visit.
-Navy Pier has restaurants, rides & games, cultural attractions, live entertainment and public art and exhibitions.
+It celebrated its 100th anniversary in 2016 and has continuously been reinventing itself year after year, adding more and more attractions and things to do, so that visitors can always find something new each time they visit.
+Navy Pier has restaurants, rides & games, cultural attractions, live entertainment, and public art and exhibitions.

 Jutting into Lake Michigan, Promontory Point is a 12-acre oasis where visitors can spend some time in peace and quiet.
 Located within Hyde Park, a path winds around the 1930s photogenic field house, which was built of Wisconsin Lannon stone.
 The neighborhood is also home to the University of Chicago and the Obama family.
 The park is free to visitors and once inside, you can spend time exploring the 70-year old grounds.
 Take in views of sailboats, the city skyline, waves crashing against the seawall and fitness fanatics cycling or running on the lakefront path.
 The easiest way to get there is to take the 55th Street underpass 6 miles south of the Loop and head east of Lake Shore Drive.
 Parking is free.

 If you’re into architecture, then the name Frank Lloyd Wright should be familiar.
-In Chicago, you can spend a couple hours exploring Frank Lloyd Wright’s architecture at the Robie House.
+In Chicago, you can spend a couple hours exploring Frank Lloyd Wright’s architecture at Frederick C. Robie House.
 It is known as a mecca for Frank Lloyd Wright enthusiasts, conveniently located without having to leave the city limits.
 The Robie House in Hyde Park exemplifies Wright’s signature Prairie School style, both in its external appearance and interior design.
 You can take a peek inside the historic home (and get some decorating ideas) by taking a tour led by the Frank Lloyd Wright Trust, offered five days a week.

 Sometimes what we need during our downtime is to do some fitness.
 Working out can help relieve stress and clear your mind, especially when you are working out alongside a gorgeous lake.
 The Lakefront Trail runs from the North Side of Chicago to 71st Street on the South Side.
 The Lakefront Trail provides an 18-mile path along the coast of Lake Michigan that connects neighborhoods throughout the city.
 Once you’re on the path, you’ll typically find bicyclists zooming by, joggers pounding the pavement and pedestrians out for a leisurely stroll.
 No matter which way you decide to enjoy the Lakefront Trail, make sure to make time to enjoy the epic Chicago skyline.